rebeccajohnson88/PPOL564_slides_activities/README.md

 # PPOL564 Slides and Activities

-Repo for Georgetown McCourt's School of Public Policy's Data Science I (PPOL 564)
+Repo for Georgetown McCourt's School of Public Policy's Data Science I (PPOL 564) in Fall of 2022

 ## Slides and Activities (Fall '22)